bmhatfield/httpecho/README.md

 ## Features
 - Respond to any request, with any method, and dump the full contents of the request, including headers and body, using `httputil.DumpRequest()`, and then return a 200.
-- Force a response code to requests (any method) on the path /code/{DESIRED_RESPONSE_CODE}.
+- Force a response code to requests (any method) on the path `/code/{DESIRED_RESPONSE_CODE}` (eg `curl -i localhost:8080/code/401`).
 This is useful for testing API clients, load balancers, or proxies.

 ## Further documentation
 - It's a short utility, so don't be afraid to peek at the code.